 Clemson University is located along the shores of Hartwell Lake in Upstate South Carolina, about halfway between Atlanta and Charlotte on the bustling I-85 business corridor.
-Situated in a college town, the school has repeatedly been recognized for maintaining the nation’s best town-gown relations.
+Situated in a college town, the school has repeatedly been recognized by The Princeton Review for maintaining the nation’s best town-gown relations.
 Its 1,400-acre main campus is surrounded by the 17,500-acre Clemson Experimental Forest and includes a 295-acre botanical garden.

-At Clemson approximately 21,000 students select their majors from more than 80 undergraduate and 110 graduate degree programs offered by its Colleges: Agriculture, Forestry, and Life Sciences; Architecture, Arts, and Humanities; Business and Behavioral Science; Engineering and Science; Health, Education, and Human Development; and the Eugene T. Moore School of Education.
+Approximately 23,000 students select their majors from more than 80 undergraduate and 110 graduate degree programs offered by Clemson’s seven colleges: Agriculture, Forestry, and Life Sciences; Architecture, Arts, and Humanities; Behavioral, Social and Health Sciences; Business; Engineering, Computing and Applied Sciences; Education; and Science.
 Search for your desired major at clemson.edu/degrees.

 The Calhoun Honors College challenges exceptional students with specialized courses taught by Clemson’s best professors.
 Honors students are encouraged to participate in a wide range of innovative learning experiences on campus, across the nation, and around the world.

 Clemson was founded in 1889 through a bequest from Thomas Green Clemson, a Philadelphia-born, European-educated engineer, musician, and artist who married John C. Calhoun’s daughter, Anna, and settled at her family estate in South Carolina.
 Clemson believed the way to rebuild his adopted state’s war-ravaged economy was through scientific education, so he left his home and fortune to the state of South Carolina to create the institution that bears his name.